ThePhD/ThePhD.github.io/_posts/2022-03-13-To Save C, We Must Save ABI.markdown

 [build] Build finished with exit code 0
 ```

-We'll note that, despite the definition having different types from the declaration, not hiding it behind a DLL, and not doing any other shenanigans to hide the object file that creates the definition from it's place of declaration, the linker's attitude to us having completely incompatible declarations and definitions is pretty clear:
+We'll note that, despite the definition having different types from the declaration, not hiding it behind a DLL, and not doing any other shenanigans to hide the object file that creates the definition from its place of declaration, the linker's attitude to us having completely incompatible declarations and definitions is pretty clear:

 ![The embroidery of the text "Behold!
 The field on which I grow my fucks / Lay thine eyes upon/and see that it is barren." on a pillow, which rests on a grey-blanketed bed.](/assets/img/2022/03/field-of-fucks.jpg)